24.2: DNA Mutations, Damage, and Repair

 Table\(\PageIndex{2}\): Mismatch repair enzymes in bacteria, yeast, and humans

 MMR in eukaryotes and most bacteria directs the repair to the error-containing strand of the mismatched duplex by recognizing the strand discontinuities.
-On the other hand, E. coli MMR reads the absence of methylation as a strand discrimination signal.
+On the other hand, E. coli MMR interprets the absence of methylation as a strand-discrimination signal.
 The MutS protein recognizes mismatches.
 In both MMR systems, strand discrimination is conducted by nicking endonucleases.
 MutL homologs from eukaryotes and most bacteria incise the discontinuous strand to introduce the entry or termination point for the excision reaction.
 In E. coli, MutH nicks the unmethylated strand of the duplex to generate the entry point for excision.
 Figure \(\PageIndex{13}\) shows different MMR pathway models.

 Figure \(\PageIndex{13}\): A schematic representation of MMR pathway models.
 Fukui, K. (2010) J. Nuc.
 Acids 260512.
 Creative Commons Attribution License